Charles Fisher (poet): Life and career

 In 1963 he married Jane Edwards, with whom he had one daughter, Caitlin.
 He and Jane had a house on Elgin Street, in Ottawa, Canada, famous in the 1960s and 70s for its vibrant company.
 He and Jane were later divorced, but remained friends.

 After retirement he lived in Almonte, Ontario.

 In the 80's and 90's he became a friend of Canadian experimental composer and artist, Oool Fjolkunnigr.
-The two collaborated in musical compositions, an improvised musical group, Rotton Kidz, and other artistic projects; and traveled extensively in the Tonga Islands, Thailand and India.
+The two collaborated in musical compositions, an improvised musical group, Rotton Kidz, and other artistic projects and, for a brief time when he was well in his 80s, the frontman for the Bangkok-based, garbage kids Thai world rock band 'Ugly Orchestra of the Seven Goblin Girls', known for such hits as Beggars on Parade.
+During this period he traveled extensively in the Tonga Islands, Thailand and India.

 His book of poems, The Locust Years, was published in 1988.

 In 2003 he visited Swansea, to take part in the festival at the Dylan Thomas Centre commemorating the 50th anniversary of Dylan Thomas's death.

 Shortly before his death he completed his memoir, Adios Granada, about his life with Romani people in Sacremonte, Spain, in the 1950s and 1960s.

 Charles Fisher died in Bangkok, aged 91.
 His body was cremated at a local temple, and his ashes were sent home to Canada.
-He was survived by his ex-wife, Jane, his daughter, Caitlin, and his two granddaughters.
+He was survived by his ex-wife, Jane, his daughter, pioneering experimental digital writer Caitlin Fisher, his two granddaughters, and an extended family including brother-in-law Wallace Edwards, the celebrated Canadian children's author.